typetron/typetron.org/docs/index.md

 A few years ago we wrote websites.
 Nowadays we write web applications.
 The web evolved along with the tools we are using.
 A typical web application is composed from at least two parts: a backend app and a frontend app.
 This separation led to two different camps that have a very distinct line between them.
-Typetron aims to bring tools that lets the developer bring these two camps together.
+Typetron aims to give developer tools so they can make backend and frontend apps communicate seamlessly.

 ### Typescript
 Javascript is the language of the web, but Javascript alone is not very powerful.
 When working on enterprise level apps, it will slow down the development making the project feel tedious to work with.
-Typescript provides static typing, classes and interfaces giving you and IDEs to richer environment for spotting common errors as you type the code.
+Typescript provides static typing giving you and IDEs a richer environment and spotting common errors without running the code.

-Typetron was build in Typescript's **strict mode** which enforces you to write a more robust code base making your app free of bugs.
+Typetron was build in Typescript's _strict mode_ which enforces you to write a more robust code base making your app free of bugs.

 <br />
 <br />